ekuecks/Ethno50B/final_notes.md

 19. Art Ensemble of Chicago
     - One of the few Avant Garde ensembles to achieve prominence
     - Performed in African style costumes
-    - Played not jazz but great black music (more of an artform)
+    - Played not jazz but great black music (more of an art form)
     - Largest following was white college students in France
 20. Charlie Haden (Bass, 1937-2014)
     - Played with Ornette Coleman's Quartet